rawify/Vector2.js/README.md

 ### `rejectFrom(v)`

-Finds the rejection of the current vector from the vector `v`.
+Finds the orthogonal [vector rejection](https://raw.org/book/linear-algebra/dot-product/) of the current vector from the vector `v`.

 ```javascript
 let result = v1.rejectFrom(v2); // Rejection of v1 from v2